Dpdl-io/Dpdl-sample-Apps/DpdlSimpleCryptApp.md

 The 'TinyCrypt' C library used to implement the embedded C encryption/decryption routines <ins>is compiled in memory at runtime</ins> by the Dpdl runtime (very fast compile time, ca. 55 ms to compile and run the encryption/decryption of a string).

-The on-the-fly compilation makes the application completely cross platform without the need to compile native components.
+The on-the-fly compilation makes the application module completely cross platform without the need to compile any native components.